stackblitz/docs/docs/guides/user-guide/importing-projects.md

 With your desired StackBlitz project open, drag and drop any files or a folder you want to import:

 <img
-  alt="Animation of dragging files from a local folder onto the StackBlitz editor sidebar" src="./assets/import-drag-and-drop-files.gif"
+  alt="Animation of dragging files from a local folder onto the StackBlitz sidebar" src="./assets/import-drag-and-drop-files.gif"
 />